sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/10-intro.md

 # Introduction {#build-assignment status=ready}

-Robots are the decathalon of computer science: to make a robot work, you need to understand robotics, which we define as a program that includes a sensor and an actuator.
-Additionally though, you typically need to understand systems, because your robot will use multiple programs running on a computer to make its decisions; you need to understand networking to make the computers talk; you need to worry about algorithms to make efficient use of the computing resources and prove bounds on your robot's behavior; and you need to understand hardware, because hardware limits affect all aspects of the robot behavior, and if your CPU overheats, your robot isn't going anywhere.
+It is said that robotics is the decathlon of computer science.
+To build a functioning robot involves sweeping areas of hardware and software: systems to manage the many programs running on a robot, networking to facilitate communication between various nodes in the system, algorithms to compute efficiently within very limiting computational constraints, and of course hardware itself, which limits all aspects of the robot's behavior.
+You can write as much fancy code as you want, but if your CPU overheats, then the robot isn't going anywhere!